FinPress/gutenberg/packages/components/src/tabs/README.md

 an [ARIA-compliant tabs pattern](https://www.w3.org/WAI/ARIA/apg/patterns/tabs/).

 Tabs organizes content across different screens, data sets, and interactions.
-It has two sections: a list of tabs, and the view to show when tabs are chosen.
+It has two sections: a list of tabs, and the view to show when a tab is chosen.

 `Tabs` itself is a wrapper component and context provider.
-It is responsible for managing the state of the tabs, and rendering the `TabList` and `TabPanels`.
+It is responsible for managing the state of the tabs, and rendering one instance of the `Tabs.TabList` component and one or more instances of the `Tab.TabPanel` component.

 ## Props